TI-Regceh-2018/.github/profile/README.md

 ### About Us

 Welcome to the official GitHub repository of the Teknik Informatika Reguler C 2018 Organization!
 We are a group of passionate alumni students and developers from the Computer Science Department of Sriwijaya University class of 2018.
 Our organization is dedicated to creating  and contributing to open-source projects that span a wide range of technologies and domains.

+<b>!!!DISCLAIMER: We would like to clarify that we are not officially affiliated with Universitas Sriwijaya.
+We are a group of enthusiastic alumni who have come together to form this organization based on our shared experiences and studies during our time at UNSRI</b>

 ### Our Projects